Rainyan/sourcemod-nt-weapon-rescue/README.md

-This is an experimental plugin.
+This is an experimental plugin that tries to dig up ghost/weapons eaten by the floor.

 ## Build requirements